RaghavRamesh/RaghavRamesh.github.io/_posts/2020-11-29-notes-from-grafana-observability-con-2020.md

 tags: [review, conference]
 ---

-There could not have been a more appropriate conference than Grafana's [ObservabilityCON 2020](https://grafana.com/about/events/observabilitycon/) given that I work on JPMorgan Chase & Co.'s private cloud Observability and given that we use Grafana extensively for visualizing our telemetry information.
+There could not have been a more appropriate conference than Grafana's [ObservabilityCON 2020](https://grafana.com/about/events/observabilitycon/) given that I work on JPMorgan Chase & Co.'s private cloud Observability.
 I've documented the highlights, the things I liked and the action items I'd take from attending this virtual conference.

+### Disclaimer
+Any views or opinions expressed in this post are my own and they don't reflect the views and opinions of JPMorgan Chase & Co., the firm I'm currently employed with.

 ## Highlights
 - Grafana Labs released